 Ruth Chase lives and works in Nevada County.
 In 2017 Ruth completed the West of Lincoln Project that was awarded a Certificate of Appreciation from the City of Los Angeles for Art in Action, as well as a grant to an individual artist from the Carl Jacobs Foundation.
 She was granted a residency at the Millay Colony for the Arts in NY, was published in Professional Artist Magazine, Catapult Art Magazine and Huffington Post, and has taught at the Crocker Art Museum.
-She was a featured sketch artist on the Dead Files TV program, most recently she was awarded an Artist in Residence at Nevada County Arts for Artist Activating Communities through a grant from the California Arts Council for the BELONGING project, Ruth is a graduate of the San Francisco Art Institute.
+She was a featured sketch artist on the Dead Files TV program, she was awarded an Artist in Residence at Nevada County Arts for Artist Activating Communities through a grant from the California Arts Council for BELONGING and most recently I AM HERE, Ruth is a graduate of the San Francisco Art Institute.

 My work documents the human spirit and the powerful insights that allow people to find a sense of belonging within their community.
 The public plays a vital role in the outcome of my work, taking a journey with me that can last up to two years.
 I produce multi-media installations that include paintings, audio, social media, sideshows, video, and social engagement.
 Self-aware subjects with strong belief systems fascinate me and draw me in.

 Within me was a well of strength that wasn’t realized until I left home.
 I can look back and see how Venice taught me that I could choose not to be afraid, and that dreams come true if you don’t give up

 Growing up in Venice, I had a childhood filled with limitless freedom beyond what most people will ever experience.
 Freedom isn’t always easy, it made me tough; it made me hate the place at times.
 At home, there were no rules.
 At school, I was bullied.
 On the street, I was jumped.
 Afraid of being killed in a drive-by shooting became my motivation for change.